 - That's 8 x $50 = $400 of your time.

 - Now your sequence gives you a task to "Make Follow-Up Call #1 and Say This:" and you and your staff are presented with an exact script to say on the first call.
-(If you need help creating this check out my 30 Day Sales Growth, No More Sales Duds and/or my Overnight Tagline programs.
+(If you need help creating this, check out my Group Training Programs, No More Sales Duds, and The Make Every Sale Program.

 - 30 seconds to leave a tight, professional voicemail.

 - 5 seconds to Click "Call Attempt 1" and "Call Outcome: Left Message" and Save.

 - Contact gets professionally-creative "Sorry I Missed You" email #1 automatically.